 In addition to organizing the sister-city exchanges, WIFA coordinates a variety of activities to enhance cultural relationships in the Worthington community.
 Ethnic dinners, lectures and international festival celebrations are just a few of the ways WIFA strives to achieve its goals of fostering intercultural friendships, welcoming international newcomers, and learning and experiencing cultural differences.
 The City of Worthington and WIFA believe that understanding different cultures and customs is essential for living in the global community of the 21st century.

-2020 WIFA-SIFA Live!
+2020-2021 WIFA-SIFA Live!

-2021 Virtual programs
+Upcoming 2021 programs

-2021 Book Discussion dates: May 12, August 10, November 10
+Future 2021 Book Discussion dates: August 10 & November 10